Seahawks draft D’Wayne Eskridge: Get to know the Western Michigan wide receiver

 Seattle saw David Moore and Phillip Dorsett leave in free agency, which made receiver a logical position for Seattle to address.

 Eskridge, 24, also will be tried as a returner, a spot at which he excelled at Western Michigan.
-He led all of the Football Bowl Subdivision last year in all-purpose yards per game at 213 yards per game and was the only player in the nation to average more than 200 all-purpose yards per game, returning 15 kickoffs for 432 yards and one touchdown as a senior.
+He led all of the Football Bowl Subdivision last year in all-purpose yards per game at 213 yards per game and was the only player in the nation to average more than 200 all-purpose yards per game, returning 15 kickoffs for 432 yards and one touchdown as a senior playing for the Broncos of the Mid-American Conference.

 Cornerback D.J.
 Reed and Swain were Seattle’s primary returners when last season ended with Lockett’s days as Seattle’s main returner having passed.